Dexter Morgan: Darkly Dreaming Dexter

 Doris Morgan, Dexter's adoptive mother, dies of cancer when he is 16.
 When Dexter reaches puberty, he realizes that he is uninterested in sex and needs instruction by his father on how to behave with women.
 Around this time, Harry discovers that Dexter has been killing neighborhood pets and realizes that the boy has an innate need to kill.
-Harry decides to channel Dexter's urges in a "positive" direction by teaching him to kill people who "deserve it", and to get rid of any evidence so he does not get caught.
+Harry decides to channel Dexter's urges in a "positive" direction by teaching him to kill people who "deserve it", and to get rid of any evidence so he does not get found.

-When Dexter is 18, Harry is diagnosed with cancer and hospitalized.
-There, Harry gives Dexter his "permission" to kill his first human victim, a nurse who is murdering her patients with overdoses of morphine.
+When Dexter is 18, Harry is hospitalized due to a heart attack.
+There, Harry gives Dexter his "permission" to kill his first human victim, a nurse who is murdering her patients with overdoses of potassium nitrate.

 Throughout the novel, Dexter is involved in the investigation of the "Tamiami Butcher", a serial killer who dismembers his victims and puts the body parts in refrigerated trucks.
-The killer begins leaving taunting clues for Dexter to draw him in personally.
+The killer begins leaving taunting clues for Dexter to draw him in.
 The killer kidnaps Deborah and meets with Dexter in a storage container, and reveals their true connection: he is Brian, Dexter's biological brother.
 Brian tells Dexter that as children, they witnessed their mother's brutal murder at the hands of drug dealers, and were locked in a crate for two days, surrounded by dead bodies.
-Dexter persuades Brian to spare Deborah, and instead the two of them kill Lieutenant Maria LaGuerta (this does not occur in the TV series, in which LaGuerta—whose first name is changed to "Maria"—is a recurring character until her death at the end of the seventh season).
+Dexter persuades Brian to spare Deborah, and instead the two of them kill Lieutenant Migdia LaGuerta (this does not occur in the TV series, in which LaGuerta—whose first name is changed to "Maria"—is a recurring character until her death at the end of the seventh season).

 At the end of the novel, Deborah learns of Dexter's secret life after he saves her from Brian.
 She appears to accept it, but in subsequent books feels torn between her duties as a police officer and her loyalty to Dexter, whom she loves as her real brother.